alii/use-lanyard/README.md

 ### Socket

-There is also a hook for using the websocket that Lanyard provides, here's an example:
+There is also a hook for using the WebSocket that Lanyard provides, here's an example:

 ```tsx
 import {useLanyardWs} from 'use-lanyard';